KlautNet/Rucksackproblem/README.md

 # Rucksackproblem

-Source code for a greedy and bruteforce algorithm
+Source code for a greedy and bruteforce algorithm to solve the knapsack problem